HarrishanSK/AutonomousSurveillanceRoverForWeaponDetection/README.md

 # Autonomous Surveillance Rover For Weapon Detection
-MSc Project Artificial Intelligence.
-Autonomous Surveillance Rover for Real-Time Weapon Detection.
+I build an Autonomous Surveillance Rover for Real-Time Weapon Detection for my MSc in Artificial Intelligence project.
-Built a rover using a range of sensors for autonomous line following and object detection.
+This was done using a range of sensors for autonomous line following and object detection.

 - Designed and created an autonomous rover to assist authorities and help reduce the police response time when or before a potential crime happens.
 A model surveillance rover with a robotic camera arm was built with the ability to: roam an area via autonomous line following, detect guns in its surroundings, and be controlled remotely over the internet.